Neill Borowski, TAP Into Camden Published August 31, 2023

 Leslie was also developing her vision to document the success stories of Black women to inspire, energize, and support struggling Black youth, and not just a few here and there, but nationwide.
 She simply needed the resources to take her vision to the next level.

 Denise, who also has a passion for giving back to young people with limited opportunities, encouraged Leslie to submit her vision to her in the form of a proposal.
-Within a few weeks, Leslie delivered the proposal and identified a group of Black graduates of Simmons College who were willing to share their stories in a focus group format.
+Within a few weeks, Leslie delivered the proposal and identified a group of Black graduates of Simmons University who were willing to share their stories in a focus group format.

 In 2012, 32 graduates, representing the classes of 1965-79, met at the Campbell Soup Company headquarters in Camden for a focus group that involved guided discussions on where they began in life, their experiences at a predominantly White women’s college during the Civil Rights movement, their personal and career challenges and successes, and how their stories could be used to guide a new generation of girls of color.